 While you must prove liability in a lawsuit, Texas law removes some of these barriers against employers who do not have workers’ compensation insurance.
 Non-subscribers usually can’t use assumption of risk or contributory negligence as a defense.
 That means you can still be entitled to 100% of your damages even if your employer was only 10% at fault for the accident.

 Statute of Limitations to File an Excavation Accident Injury Claim in Texas

 After an excavation accident, you have a legal deadline to file your injury claim or you will lose your legal right to seek compensation.
 The statute of limitations in Texas depends on the type of claim you are filing.

 With a personal injury lawsuit, you have two years from the date of your accident.
 With workers’ compensation, your employer must be notified immediately.
 You must also file your injury report within 30 days.

 Do not assume you can delay pursuing your claim, even with a long statute of limitations.
 Delays can allow valuable evidence to be lost.
-Contact a Houston excavation injury lawyer with Attorney Brian White & Associates, PC today to protect your claim.
+Contact a Houston excavation injury lawyer with Attorney Brian White Personal Injury Lawyers today to protect your claim.

 Request a Free Case Review from a Houston Excavation Accident Lawyer

 Excavation-related accidents are often serious and leave workers with high medical expenses, a painful recovery, and financial hardship.
 This burden should not be on you.
-Attorney Brian White & Associates, PC is here to fight for you and help you take the necessary legal steps to recover the compensation you deserve.
+Attorney Brian White Personal Injury Lawyers is here to fight for you and help you take the necessary legal steps to recover the compensation you deserve.